Final report for FNC19-1169

 Garden Planning and Design

-garden design for their home and vegetable gardens from square-foot vegetable gardening, and basic permaculture design, to generating your own home garden landscape design and planting ideas.
+Garden design for home and vegetable gardens from square-foot vegetable gardening and basic permaculture design to generating your own home garden landscape design and planting ideas.
 Environmental considerations, drainage, seed selection, incorporating pollinators and practical design techniques.

 Summer Garden Management

 Exploring best practices for maintaining a healthy garden once it is growing.
-High Tunnel techniques that reduce weed, how to set up an irrigation system and conserve water in the garden and tools you can use to make these tasks more efficient.
-Pests & Diseases in Your Garden
+High Tunnel techniques that reduce weeds, how to set up an irrigation system and conserve water in the garden, and tools you can use to make these tasks more efficient.
+Pests & Diseases in Your Garden.

 DeAnthony and/or John Jamerson